Last Updated on February 2, 2026 by Kieran Beckles

 We’ve reached the end of this crate review.
 As someone with two dogs who are anxious when left alone, I really appreciated this Impact dog crate.

-It’s a heavy-duty, well-designed crate that can make your dogs feel safe when dog owners are out.
+It’s a heavy-duty, well-designed crate that can make your dogs feel safe when their dog owners are out.
 It can give dog parents confidence that their pet is secure in their crate and can’t be destructive or hurt themselves.

 Copper and Skye appeared to enjoy being in their Impact crate thanks to the den-like design.
 Copper hasn’t caused any damage to the crate, while Skye’s anxiety has improved in the crate.